nextcloud/nextcloudpi/README.md

 ./install-image.sh 192.168.0.145 # change to your QEMU raspbian IP
 ```

-See details and instructions at
+Get the image or find details and instructions at

 https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/